Pentax K1 review-36.2 MP DSLR camera

 Smart sensor shift technology-Pentax K1 review

 The Pentax K1 comes with smart sensor shift technology which allows the device to have great image stabilization.
-The sensor on the device adjusts itself to different lightning conditions.
+The sensor on the device adjusts itself to different lighting conditions.

 The Pentax K1 also includes Horizon Correction, which rotates the sensor if you hold the camera in tilted position.